LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

   starWars[5] = "Yoda";
   ```

-  - When you don't know the index of the last element:
+  - Adding an element when you don't know the index of the last element:
     (Note that the length is one more than the last index.)

   ```javascript